RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 Now let's look for archives that have matching numbers (both the first and second number should match;
 the second number is not always 1) and unarchive them using the following command:

+####Explanation of how to read the Newick Tree labels
+Unfortunately, the filenames of the archives and output files are not available to the class that creates the Newick Tree.
+This is an avoidable handicap, but I wanted to wait until JD3 was more solidified before implementing the name-matching process.
+This is why 3U3B_0112_0001.pdb had to be labeled JR_112_1 and 3U3B.pdb had to be labeled input_source_1.

+The first and second numbers of the output file (112 and 1 for 3U3B_0112_0001.pdb) and archive file (102 and 1 for archive.102.1) will always match the numbers for the job result listed in the newick tree (JR_112_1 and JR_102_1 respectively).

+The input sources are numbered based on the order in which they appear in the job_definition_file.
+You may have two `<Job/>` tags each defining PDBLists of length 10, giving you 20 input sources.

 ####Tree Parsing Tool

 This Newick tree format can be somewhat unreadable for human eyes,